MustardTek/visual-doorbell-jacdac/README.md

 ### 2. Request a build of this device

-If you would like to obtain a Visual Doorbell, you may submit a build request through the [MMC Library Page](insert link).
+If you would like to obtain a Visual Doorbell, you may submit a build request on the Maker's Making Change Website.
 The requestor is responsible for the cost of materials and any shipping.

 ### 3. How to build this device for someone else

-If you have the skills and equipment to build this device, and would like to donate your time to create the switch for someone who needs it, visit the [MMC Maker Wanted](https://makersmakingchange.com/maker-wanted/) section.
+If you have the skills and equipment to build this device, and would like to donate your time to create the Visual Doorbell for someone who needs it, visit the [MMC Maker Wanted](https://makersmakingchange.com/maker-wanted/) section.

 ## Getting Started